modess/modess.github.io/_posts/2012-11-13-continous-integration-for-laravel-with-jenkins-and-git.md

 ![](/public/img/jenkins-build.png)

 After your commit you should see this in Jenkins, and the build should pass.
 Since Laravel ships with an example test (that just asserts true is true) you should have one passed test as well.

+Congratulations, you have learned PHP continous integration for a Laravel application leveraging Jenkins and Git!